Rett Syndrome in Children - Children's Health

 This is the most common form of Rett syndrome.
 Over time, a child loses their ability to speak, walk, sleep or feed themselves.

 Atypical Rett Syndrome

 A child with atypical Rett syndrome has many of the same symptoms as a child with classical Rett syndrome, but they are more likely to have seizures.

 What are the signs and symptoms of Rett Syndrome?

 - Irregular heartbeat (arrhythmia)

-- Loss of communication abilities
+- Loss of the ability to communicate

 - Loss of normal movement and coordination